 - 1. Turn off the boat's shore power connection switch before connecting or disconnecting the shore power cable. - 2.
 Connect the shore power cable to the boat's inlet before connecting it to the shore power source. - 3.
 If the reverse polarity indicator is activated, turn off the boat's shore power connection switch immediately (if fitted). - 4.
 Disconnect the shore power cable from the shore power source first. - 5.
 Close the shore power inlet cover tightly.

 8.6.3 Cabin lights

-The cabin light switch is located above the corner cupboard in the cabin.
+The cabin light switch is located on the cabin ceiling, on the left side of the door when entering the cabin.